KyriakisDimitrios/microglia-heterogeneity/README.md

     <img src="Plots/DF_Micro_Seurat.png" alt="some text" width=45%>
     <img src="Plots/DF_Micro_Monocle.png" alt="some text" width=45%>
     <figcaption><b>Fig.?:</b> Heatmap of the differentially expressed genes.
-    <b>a)</b> Differentially expression analysis between the microglia subpopulations using Seurat order on the average logfc.
+    <b>a)</b> Differentially expression analysis between the microglia subpopulations using Seurat.
-    <b>b)</b> Differentially expression analysis between the microglia subpopulations using Seurat order on the average qvalue.</figcaption>
+    <b>b)</b> Differentially expression analysis between the microglia subpopulations using Seurat.</figcaption>
 </figure>
 <br><br><br>
 Also, I selected these genes to see the expression of them.
 Clearly there is a pattern.
 In monocle some of them poped up as df using the qvalue as criterion of significance, and thery are not the top ones.